waiting-for-dev/devise-jwt/README.md

 #### JTIMatcher

-Here, the model class acts itself as the revocation strategy.
-It needs a new string column with name `jti` to be added to the user. `jti` stands for JWT ID, and it is a standard claim meant to uniquely identify a token.
+Here, the model class acts as the revocation strategy.
+It needs a new string column named `jti` to be added to the user. `jti` stands for JWT ID, and it is a standard claim meant to uniquely identify a token.

 It works like the following: